 Style: Egyptian Revival

 To build Robert Mills' monument would have cost over a million dollars (more than $21 million in modern dollars).
 Plans for the colonnade were postponed and eventually eliminated.
-The Washington Monument evolved into a simple tapered obelisk made of white marble, granite, and sandstone.
+The Washington Monument evolved into a simple, tapered stone obelisk topped with a geometric pyramid.
 The pyramid shape of the monument was inspired by ancient Egyptian architecture.

 Political strife, the Civil War, and money shortages delayed construction on the Washington Monument.
 Because of interruptions, the stones are not all the same shade.
 Part way up, at 150 feet (45 m), the masonry blocks are a slightly different color.
 Thirty years passed before the monument was completed in 1884.
 At that time, the Washington Monument was the tallest structure in the world.
 It's still the tallest structure in Washington D.C.